 Maxwell was able to calculate the speed at which electromagnetic disturbances are propagated, and found that this speed is the same as that of light.
 He therefore proposed that light is itself a form of electromagnetic radiation whose wavelength range forms only a very small part of the entire electromagnetic spectrum.
 Maxwell's work served to unify what were once thought to be entirely separate realms of wave motion.

-See this NASA page for a more detailed look at the electromagnetic spectrum
+See here for a more detailed look at the electromagnetic spectrum

 It is useful to develop some feeling for the various magnitudes of energy that we must deal with.
 The basic SI unit of energy is the Joule; the appearance of this unit in Planck's constant h allows us to express the energy equivalent of light in joules.
 For example, light of wavelength 500 nm, which appears blue-green to the human eye, would have a frequency of